ianjwhite99/connected-car-python-sdk/README.md

 If you are interested in supporting the development of my projects check out my [patreon](https://www.patreon.com/ianjwhite99) or [buy me a coffee](https://www.buymeacoffee.com/ianjwhite9).

+Support for the updates by SquidBytes can be found with [buy me a coffee](https://www.buymeacoffee.com/SquidBytes)

 ## Disclaimer

 THIS CODEBASE IS NOT ENDORSED, AFFILIATED, OR ASSOCIATED WITH FORD, FOMOCO OR THE FORD MOTOR COMPANY.